Foodstuff is a freelance food writer who has been exploring the art of fermentation. Traditional Chinese preserves is her latest project.

 In a food processor fitted with a steel blade, blend the prawn meat together with salt and pepper to a fine paste.

-Sift 400 g tapioca starch with 2 teaspoons baking powder in a large bowl.
+Sift 400 grams tapioca starch with 2 teaspoons baking powder in a large bowl.
 Transfer the prawn paste to a separate large bowl.

-Depending on how damp the prawn paste is (which depends on how well you dried off the prawns and the stickiness of your tapioca starch paste), you may not need all 400 g tapioca starch.
-And that's a good thing as it means you will have a very high prawn content in your crackers!
+Depending on how damp the prawn paste is (which depends on how well you dried off the prawns and the stickiness of your tapioca starch paste), you may not need all 400 grams of tapioca starch.
+And that's a good thing, as it means you will have a very high prawn content in your crackers!

 Make sure the rolls are spaced well apart as they will double in size during steaming.